MurtazaAliCS/Smart_Course_Selector/README.md

 A Django web application that helps students choose the most suitable course or specialization based on their interests, strengths, and previous academic performance.

----

 ## Overview

 This project was developed during my **second year** of the BSc (Hons) Computer Science degree.
 The idea was to design a simple recommendation system that could assist students when deciding what course or path to take next.

-The system collects a few details about the user — such as interests, subject preferences, and academic background — and then generates ranked course suggestions using a basic scoring model.
+The system collects a few details about the user, such as their interests, subject preferences, and academic background.

----
+It then compares this information against a small dataset of available courses and produces ranked course suggestions using a basic scoring model.

 ## Features